 Good news: the divide didn't last -- the boys are back to playing to "Star Wars" again.
 But it illustrates why it is so vital for schools to find more sophisticated, meaningful ways to approach the subject of diversity.
 Here are 5 simple suggestions from a Dad on the front lines:

-My daughter was right, Martin Luther King Jr. died; but he dreamed
+My daughter was right, Martin Luther King Jr. died; but

-that's something worth celebrating and teaching.
+world.
+I think that's something worth celebrating and

 So why are the parents of biracial kids still hearing the same rude comments our parents and grandparents heard (or, God forbid, made!) back in the day?